Mike McMahon (American football)

-Michael Edward McMahon (born February 8, 1979) is a former American football quarterback who played for five seasons in the National Football League (NFL), mostly serving in a backup quarterback role.
+Michael Edward McMahon (born February 8, 1979) is an American former professional football player who was a quarterback for five seasons in the National Football League (NFL), mostly serving in a backup role.
 He spent one season in the Canadian Football League (CFL), and one season in the United Football League (UFL).
-After playing college football for Rutgers, he was drafted by the Detroit Lions in the fifth round of the 2001 NFL Draft.
-He played for the Lions for four seasons from 2001 to 2004, and for the Philadelphia Eagles in 2005.
+After playing college football for the Rutgers Scarlet Knights, he was selected by the Detroit Lions in the fifth round of the 2001 NFL draft.

+McMahon played for the Lions for four seasons from 2001 to 2004, and for the Philadelphia Eagles in 2005.
 McMahon played for the Toronto Argonauts and Montreal Alouettes of the CFL in 2007.
 He signed with the California Redwoods of the UFL in 2009 and played for the Virginia Destroyers from 2011 to 2012.
 He last played in Europe for the Uppsala 86ers of the Swedish Superserien in 2013.

-Early years
+Early life

 McMahon played at North Allegheny High School in Wexford, Pennsylvania, where he became the starting quarterback during his senior year in 1996.
 He graduated in 1997.
 While in high school, he was featured in an NFL Films Presents episode as a potential next premiere quarterback to originate from Western Pennsylvania.

 College career

 McMahon attended college at Rutgers University.
 Though he started all four years (1997–2000), he sat out some games during the 1999 and 2000 seasons due to shoulder injuries.
 He participated in the 2000 Blue–Gray Football Classic and in the 2001 Senior Bowl.
-He left school as the all-time leader in passing and he was the first Scarlet Knight quarterback to be drafted in the NFL Draft.
+He left school as the all-time leader in passing and he was the first Scarlet Knight quarterback to be drafted in the NFL draft.